[T] he wind blows over it and it is gone, and it’s place remembers it no more.

-Thank God I have a couple of friends with green thumbs.
-When I buy plants or flowers, I ring them up in the telephone and ask them to help me plant them.
-By “help” I actually mean I stand around and watch them plant whatever it is that I have bought.
-Having them take over is reassuring.
+I have a couple of friends with green thumbs.
+When I buy plants or flowers, I ring them up to ask them to help me plant them.
+By “help,” I actually mean they do the planting.
 They know so much more than I do.

 Most of the time.

-After she tenderly placed the soil around the second clematis flower, she murmured, “This one is going to take off fast with this Miracle Grow.”
+“I’m going to build up around the plant because I don’t want to make the pole unstable by digging under it. ” Lisa worked steadily.
+After she tenderly placed the soil around the second flower, she murmured, “This one is going to take off fast with this Miracle Grow.”

-“They can’t grow roots if they’re not in the soil.”
+“They can’t grow roots if they’re not planted in the soil.”

 “The roots will get exposed with the first rain.”